bharatnainani/sftp-server/bash-script/README.md

 ```

 ## After deployment
 You can again log in to the server and check the content.
-Now you will see 2 different files.previous files has been removed. the content of the file have now 1st 20 character
+Now you will see 2 different files.
+Previous files has been removed.
+The content of the file have now 1st 20 character

 ```
 sftp -i ../../keys/bharat sftp-user@s-f91d1041f9ce4951a.server.transfer.us-east-1.amazonaws.com